-New Year's Resolutions, Goals, Objectives, Ambitions, Vows, Promises... most of us have something we are working towards this year.
+New Year's Resolutions, Goals, Objectives, Ambitions, Vows, Promises... most of us have something we have set ourselves to accomplish this year.

-Everyone has their own way of setting a 'goal'.
+Everyone has their own way of setting a 'goal' for themselves.
 It could be prescribed on a piece of paper with a tangible result (Run a 20 minutes 5k) or it could be much broader, like 'Be Happy'.